b13/http2/README.md

 for a page-rendering and sends additional HTTP/2 Headers "Link" for each resource resulting in a faster first contentful paint for TYPO3 CMS.

-This extension currently runs on TYPO3 v7 LTS, TYPO3 v8 LTS and TYPO3 v9 LTS.
+This extension currently runs on TYPO3 v7 LTS, TYPO3 v8 LTS, TYPO3 v9 LTS and TYPO3 v10 LTS.

 ## Installation